areviksol/service_file/README.md

 sudo systemctl status yourapp
 ```

-That's it!
-You've successfully created a systemd service for your application that can be easily managed with start, stop, restart, and enable/disable commands.
+Created a systemd service for application that can be easily managed with start, stop, restart, and enable/disable commands.